 Our staff are without question our most important asset and the key determinant in ensuring that we provide our community with the service to which they are entitled.
 Our aspiration is that we will be an employer of choice, one that recognises and rewards the contribution of staff whilst providing them with opportunities for development and progression which matches their ambitions and talents.

-The actions under this theme are fully informed by both the findings of the 2023 inspection conducted by HMICFRS; and the relevant Fire Standards Board, National Fire Standard.
+The actions under this theme are fully informed by the findings of the 2023 inspection conducted by HMICFRS.

 - Getting the right people with the right skills - Ensuring fairness and promoting diversity